Sciss/LinuxConfig/Hardware.md

 As a result, the analog outputs are broken (output DC or nothing at all).

+## new solution

+It seems much easier now to fix this: open `alsamixer` and find the last item `Scarlett 18i20 USB-Sync Clock Source`.
+This will report as `Internal` but it's corrupt.
+Switch it up to `S/PDIF` and `ADAT`, and back to `Internal`.
+Now the device should be properly set up.

+## old solution

-The only reliable work-around is this:
+__OLD:__ The only reliable work-around is this:

 - turn off the Scarlett
 - connect it to the Mac Mini, and boot it up under OS X